 Program 4: Biographical and historical documentation

 Our work here consists of documenting British Columbia’s people and their histories through biographical and historical research that pertains directly to records.
 British Columbians will benefit from our contributions to the understanding of the people and events of our past, especially when undertaking their own historical research.

 Program 5: The immigrant experience in BC

 Myriad people have moved to and reside in British Columbia.
 This ethnic diversity has shaped who we are—and what we are.
 Their stories are our stories, and it is these stories that we use to develop our collection and create new galleries and exhibitions.

 Program 6: Early period archaeology of BC

-Human history in BC reaches back in time to over 10,000 years ago.
+Human history in BC reaches back in time more than 10,000 years.
 Our ongoing investigations into the archaeological record add depth to our current understanding of the human story in British Columbia.
 Research in this area expands the quality of the information about our collections and provides a better context for this information.
 Having a solid knowledge base for our collections allows us to go forward with enhanced public programs that involve everything from public inquiries to major exhibits.

 Program 7: Energy

 Energy is basic to nearly every activity.
 Understanding how energy use has changed over time and studying the sources of energy—be it animal power, steam power or electrical power—helps us see where we have been in the past and where we are going in the future.